edgedb/easy-edgedb/README.md

   place := (SELECT Place FILTER .name = 'Whitby'), people := (SELECT Person FILTER .name ILIKE {'%helsing%', '%westenra%', '%seward%'}), exact_location := (54.4858, 0.6206),
-  east := 'W'
+  east := false
 };
 ```

 With all this information we can now find events by description, character, location, etc.

-Now let's do a query for this event:
+Now let's do a query for all events with the word `garlic flowers` in them:

 ```
 SELECT Event {